cloudnative-pg/cloudnative-pg/docs/src/backup_recovery.md

 ## Recovery

+Cluster restores are not performed "in-place" on an existing cluster.
 You can use the data uploaded to the object storage to bootstrap a new cluster from a backup.
 The operator will orchestrate the recovery process using the `barman-cloud-restore` tool.